martin059/virtualization-level-2-vagrant-setup/README.md

 ## Getting Started

-Before starting the actual process of raising the VM through `Vagrant`, the host machine must have all necessary dependencies to run it
+Before starting the actual process of raising the VM through `Vagrant`, the host machine must have all necessary dependencies to run `Vagrant` itself, `VirtualBox` and the VM proper.

 **Note:** Although the standard Windows Command Prompt may be used, it is recommended to use either [Cygwin](https://cygwin.com) or [MSYS2](https://msys2.github.io) (Git Bash works as well) for proper terminal emulation through Mintty. `Vagrant` used to require a SSH binary installed on Windows, but version 2.0 onwards it is built-in.

 1. Download and install [Vagrant](https://www.vagrantup.com/downloads.html).
-Latest version should be fine, in case you find unexpected trouble try version 2.4.1 which at the time of this writing is the latest confirmed working.
+Latest version should be fine, in case an unexpected trouble appears, try version 2.4.1 which at the time of this writing is the latest confirmed working.

 2. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-Latest version should be fine, in case you find unexpected trouble try version 7.0.14 which at the time of this writing is the latest confirmed working.
+Latest version should be fine, in case an unexpected trouble appears, try version 7.0.14 which at the time of this writing is the latest confirmed working.

 3. Clone this repository (`git clone <url>`)
 4. Go into the new directory (`cd virtualization-level-2-vagrant-setup`)
 5. Optional steps:
     - Configure the `Vagrantfile` file to modify any exposed ports, the VM's CPU and memory resources and other aspects.
     - Add personal `ssh` private and public keys (`id_*`) to `ssh` folder.
 The copied keys must have been added to the user's GitHub account.
 They will automatically be copied to the right location when provisioning the VM.
-    - Create a `ansible/group_vars/all/custom` file (you can find an example in [`custom_example`](EXAMPLE_custom) at the root of the repository) with the desired customizations (read [this section](#customization) for more details).
+    - Create a `ansible/group_vars/all/custom` file (an example can be found in [`custom_example`](EXAMPLE_custom) at the root of the repository) with the desired customizations (read [this section](#customization) for more details).
 6. Bring up the VM: (`vagrant up`).
 This will provision the VM the first time it is launched, including downloading and installing all components, so it might take some minutes to complete, please be patient.

-Once these steps are done, you can skip to the [Working with Vagrant](#working-with-vagrant) section.
+Once these steps are done, skip to the [Working with Vagrant](#working-with-vagrant) section.

 ## Customization